toolbuilder/await-for-it/README.md

 Here is a quick set of [examples](docs/examples.md)

-## Why Not Something Else

-`Promise` chains work just fine if you don't need many of the features in the feature list above.
+## Alternatives

 `Await-For-It` is focused on solving common asynchronous patterns with asynchronous iterables.
 There are many other packages that solve common asynchronous patterns without async iterables.
-There are also a number of packages that provide async iterable support, but don't provide a number of the features listed above.
-And of course, there are lots of packages that support synchronous iterables.
+There are also a number of packages that provide async iterable support, but don't seem to fully support async concurrency patterns.

+There are lots of packages that support synchronous iterables, but doesn't help with concurrency.
 [Iterablefu](https://github.com/toolbuilder/iterablefu) is the synchronous version of `Await-For-It`.

-There are popular `Observable` libraries too.
+There are popular `Observable` libraries.
 I worked with [RxJs](https://rxjs.dev/guide/observable) and [Kefir](https://kefirjs.github.io/kefir/) before writing `Await-For-It`.
 After working with both, I strongly prefer async generators and iterators to `Observables`.
 Here's why:

-* As a JavaScript developer, you already need to learn how to use async iterables.
+* As a JavaScript developer, you already need to learn async iterables.
+Learning `Observables` is extra work.
 * Async iterables are literally iterables that return Promises, so the mental model is simpler.
 * The async iterator protocol automatically applies back pressure.
 Compare to [this](https://codeburst.io/a-look-at-back-pressure-and-its-handling-in-rxjs-5bc8f04a2e8f) for RxJs.
 * Async iterables have direct support in the language: async generators, `yield *`, async functions, Promises, etc.
-* Async iterables work directly with synchronous iterables as input
+* Async iterables work directly with synchronous iterables as input since JavaScript handles that for you.

 Node streams are now async iterables, so this isn't an either/or decision.
 The [pipeline](https://nodejs.org/api/stream.html#stream_piping_to_writable_streams_from_async_iterators) method might be all you need.

+`Promise` chains work just fine if you don't need to control the number of active tasks, or need to run the tasks sequentially.

+`for await` loops are perfect when you don't need to relax that 'one-at-a-time' behavior.
+But when you refactor a bunch of nested loops they'll look a lot like the functional or chainable API of `Await-For-It`.